olaf9723dev/wwmalls_main/wp-content/plugins/wcboost-wishlist/readme.txt

 6. Visual options can be found in the Customizer

 == Changelog ==

+= 1.0.12 =
+- Fix - The PHP warning of the wishlist button.

+= 1.0.11 =
+- Fix - Missing the nofollow attribute in the wishlist buttons.
+- Fix - Fix errors with an old version of WPML.
+- Fix - Remove the Edit Wishlist link for undefined wishlists.
+- Fix - Correct the docs URL.
+- Tweak - Update the Twitter X icon.
+- Tweak – WooCommerce 8.8 compatibility.

 = 1.0.10 =
 - Fix - Possible issues if object cache is enabled.